Minorities in Ukraine

 Minorities in Ukraine form 22.2 percent of the country's population as of 2001.
-Large ethnic Russian (the largest ethnic minority in the country), Belarusian, Moldovan, Crimean Tatar, Bulgarian, Hungarian, and Romanian minorities exist in Ukraine, and Romania and Hungary have striven for the minority rights of the minorities they respectively represent.
+Large ethnic Russian (the largest ethnic minority in the country), Belarusian, Crimean Tatar, Bulgarian, Hungarian, and Romanian (including Moldovan) minorities exist in Ukraine, and Romania and Hungary have striven for the minority rights of the minorities they respectively represent.
 Ukraine also has a small number of Poles, Jews, Armenians, Roma and other nationalities.

 Issues regarding minorities in Ukraine are, according to Financial Times, the biggest potential obstacle to the start of negotiations for the accession of Ukraine to the European Union.
-Prime Minister of Hungary Viktor Orbán has threatened to veto Ukraine's process of EU accession numerous times over minority rights issues.
+The former Prime Minister of Hungary Viktor Orbán threatened to veto Ukraine's process of EU accession numerous times over minority rights issues.

 Ethnic groups

 The following table shows the number and percentage of the population belonging to major (above 5,000 people) ethnic minorities per the 2001 Ukrainian census.